Having previously watched numerous adaptations with the same ending, I’m glad New Kung Fu Cult Master 2 opted for a heavy rewrite.

 New Kung Fu Cult Master 2 (倚天屠龙记之圣火雄风) Synopsis

 With the capable assistance of his Ming followers, Zhang Wuji successfully liberates all six Wulin sects from Yuan captivity.
-Later, to fulfil his promise to Zhao Ming, he also brings the princess to the far north to meet his godfather, “Golden Lion King” Xie Xun.
-The expedition, however, ends in mystery, with Zhao, Xie, even the Heavenly Sword and Dragon Sabre missing.
+Later, to fulfil his promise to Zhao Ming, he brings the Mongolian princess to the far north to meet his godfather, “Golden Lion King” Xie Xun.
+The expedition, however, ends in mystery, with Zhao, Xie, the Heavenly Sword, and even the Dragon Sabre missing.
 Is Zhao Ming truly in love with Zhang?
 Or is she purely after the two precious armaments all along?

 I begin with a rundown of what I wrote when reviewing Part 1 a fortnight ago.

-- With the exception of the Dragon Claw fight, I didn’t find any of the fights memorable.
+- With the exception of the Dragon Claw fight, I didn’t find any of the fights in Part 1 memorable.